adam-rumpf/combat-turtles/README.md

 * `self.health` -- Current health (out of `100`).
 * `self.cooldown` -- Length of cooldown until this turtle can shoot again (steps).
 * `self.can_shoot` -- Whether this turtle is able to shoot (`True` if so, `False` if not).
+* `self.time` -- Number of steps that have passed since the beginning of the game.
+Begins at `0` and increments by `1` at the end of each step event.

 #### Opponent Attributes